This section provides a summary overview of the teaching, learning and assessment procedures and activities in the CHARM-EU Master’s.

 Montpellier is located in the South of France, right nearby the Mediterranean Sea.
 With about 300 000 inhabitants, including over 50 000 students, the city provides a very lively and dynamic atmosphere.
 Montpellier is also a very relaxing place to live in, with the largest pedestrian zone of the country and more than five beaches, the city offers a very enjoyable living environment.
 Its amazing climate (300 sunny days per year!), its heritage and cultural orientation, its outdoor-oriented lifestyle, its reasonable living costs and well-organized public transport network make it one of the top cities to study in France, attracting many international students every year.

-- Find out more about cultural activities in Montpellier
+- Find out more about cultural activities in Montpellier and at UM

 - Check out the city’s most famous sights and must-sees